 The Schrems 1.0 Case

-The resulting case has come to be known as Schrems 1.0 or Schrems I, and lead to the CJEU invalidating the U.S.-EU Safe Harbor framework in October 2015.
+The resulting case has come to be known as Schrems 1.0 or Schrems I, and resulted in the CJEU invalidating the U.S.-EU Safe Harbor framework in October 2015.

 The Schrems 2.0 Case

-In 2015, Schrems submitted a reformulated complaint to the DPC to take account of the fact that the Safe Harbor framework had been struck down.
-The DPC established that Facebook continues to transfer personal data to Facebook Inc, in reliance in large part on the use of SCCs.
+In 2015, Schrems submitted a reformulated complaint to the DPC to take account of the fact that the U.S.-EU Safe Harbor framework had been struck down.
+The DPC established that Facebook continues to transfer personal data to Facebook Inc., in reliance in large part on the use of SCCs.

 The SCCs are another safeguard used to legitimize transfers of personal data.
 They are standard agreements which must be executed between the data exporter and the data importer to be effective, but cannot generally be amended.
 There are three different types of SCCs – adopted by a series of European Commission decisions – and they are by far the most common means of legitimizing data transfers under the GDPR.

 Schrems’ complaint did not in fact question the validity of the SCCs as a means of legitimizing data transfers in general.
 He requested that the DPC suspend Facebook’s transfer of personal data under the SCCs claiming that: